Mark Philippoussis: Davis Cup

 Philippoussis has always claimed to be proud of representing his country in Davis Cup, but personal differences with John Newcombe and Tony Roche interfered with his commitment early in his career.
 Despite several highly publicised feuds, Philippoussis played a large part in giving Australia their 27th Davis Cup triumph—second only to the United States with 31—but it was their first since 1986.
-In 1999 he defeated Cédric Pioline, 6–3, 5–7, 6–1, 6–2, in Nice, France.
+In 1999 he defeated Cédric Pioline, in four sets in Nice, France.

 Injuries plagued Philippoussis's availability for Davis Cup and was the cause of a public rift between team-mates Patrick Rafter and Lleyton Hewitt.
 Rafter publicly accused Philippoussis of jerking the team around after he withdrew from a Davis Cup tie in late 2000.
 Philippoussis said Rafter was ill-informed and upset by the lack of support and understanding from his team-mates.

 Knee surgeries forced Philippoussis out of Davis Cup until February 2003.
 By then, Pat Rafter had retired, and John Fitzgerald and Wally Masur were the new Davis Cup captain and coach.
 Philippoussis sealed victory for Australia in the Melbourne Final against Spain.
-Philippoussis beat Spain's Juan Carlos Ferrero in a 7–5, 6–3, 1–6, 2–6, 6–0 battle.
+Philippoussis beat Spain's Juan Carlos Ferrero in a five set battle.
 Philippoussis suffered a pectoral tear at the end of the second set, which caused him to lose the third and fourth sets.
 He regrouped in the fifth set and beat Ferrero 6–0.